Screening Candidates on Social Media? Be Careful!

 A recent article in Recruiter warns employers to “tread carefully” when vetting potential candidates on social media, as they can run the risk of having discrimination lawsuits brought against them.
-A poll by Monster of UK companies showed 56% of employers admit online profiles are influencing their hiring decisions; numbers that high give plenty of chances for best practices to get muddled.
+A poll by Monster of UK-based companies showed 56% of employers admit online profiles are influencing their hiring decisions.
+Numbers this high give plenty of chances for best practices to get muddled.

 In the United States, companies must remain EEOC and FCRA compliant, both for legal safety and out of fairness to potential hires.
-Vetting candidates’ social media can lead to inconsistency in the screening process and plenty of discriminatory red flags, like seeing if someone is pregnant, their race, or if they have a disability.
+Vetting candidates’ social media in-house or manually can lead to inconsistency in the screening process as well as the discovery of protected classes of information, like seeing if someone is pregnant, their race, or if they have a disability.
 Race, gender, health, and political views should “not be taken into consideration when deciding on…suitability for a role.”